HH2-0/Captive-Chat/README.md

 2) Learning BootStrap was quite a challenge, specifically learning how to use it for routing purposes

-3) Using Firebase for authentication and making the chat-app was quite a challenge, but luckily YouTube and mentors were there to help!!
+3) Using Firebase for authentication and making the chat-app was quite a challenge, but luckily mentors were there to help!!

 ## Accomplishments that we're proud of